vaugerbird/sstv-backpack/README.md

 2. From the board manager, install version **2.0.17** of the ESP32 board definitions.
 Any newer version will throw compilation errors.

+3. Set the board model to "AI Thinker ESP32-CAM" and select the appropriate COM port.

-3. Change the text options on lines 24 and 25 of [sstv-backpack.ino](./code/sstv-backpack.ino) to reflect your callsign and desired splash text.
+4. Change the text options on lines 24 and 25 of [sstv-backpack.ino](./code/sstv-backpack.ino) to reflect your callsign and desired splash text.

-4. All the board settings can be left alone except for selecting the correct COM port.
+5. All the board settings can be left alone except for selecting the correct COM port.

-5. Upload the code!
+6. Upload the code!

 ## Licensing
 * The [main program](./code/sstv-backpack.ino) and [supporting libraries](./code/) are licensed as CC BY-NC-SA 4.0 and are based on the program/libraries from [desafioinventor](https://www.instructables.com/SSTV-Capsule-V2-for-High-Altitude-Balloons/) on Instructables.